MichaelCade/90DaysOfDevOps/Days/day15.md

 ![](Images/Day15_Linux5.png)

 I find myself using `clear` all the time, the `clear` command does exactly what it says it is going to clear the screen of all previous commands, putting your prompt to the top and giving you a nice clean workspace.
-Windows I think is `cls` in the cmd prompt.
+Windows I think is `cls` in the .mdprompt.

 ![](Images/Day15_Linux6.png)